-Tony told the committee that the National Rare Disease Plan for Ireland 2014-2018 is “a step in the right direction”, but that families dealing with rare conditions still face emotional and financial burdens, still lack access to information and respite care, and still suffer from social isolation.
+Families dealing with rare conditions still face emotional and financial burdens, still lack access to information and respite care, and still suffer from social isolation.
 Dr John Devlin, chair of the National Steering Group on Rare Diseases, told the Committee: “Huge problems surround the areas of access to clinical trials, research and patient support.”
-Senator John Crown told Tony and others who addressed the Committee: “The fundamental problems that have to be addressed are the lack of doctors and specialists in Ireland for such conditions.
+Senator John Crown told individuals who addressed the Committee: “The fundamental problems that have to be addressed are the lack of doctors and specialists in Ireland for such conditions.
 You need to become advocates for reform of the service and the number of doctors.”

 Among the unique challenges faced by patients living with a rare disease in Ireland:

 • Medical practitioners frequently fail to identify symptoms that they rarely come across, leading to greater potential for misdiagnosis, or lengthy delays in diagnosis

 • Even when a rare disease is correctly diagnosed, patients and their carers often cannot adequately access appropriate information about the condition

 • Families experience difficulties in identifying the relevant experienced specialists

 • Prolonged delays are caused by a lack of a transparent process to evaluate, approve and commission innovative therapies (medicines and technologies for rare diseases)